adamhenson/algorithms-and-data-structures-with-typescript/src/singly-linked-list/README.md

 #### `SinglyLinkedList.insert`

-Inserts the provided node at the end of the linked list.
+Inserts the provided node as the `head` of the linked list.

 #### `SinglyLinkedList.remove`